jordanpapaleo/react-typescript-components/README.md

 # RMM OCM Component Library

+**yarn test**
+- runs linting
+- checks types
+- runs unit tests

+**yarn build**
+- remves dist directory
+- runs tests
+- creates the dist directory

+**yarn pack**

 ## New content

 > USE THE NPM COMMANDS

+These commands will scaffold out all of the needed folders and add their imports to the correct files for the library.

+- `yarn run new:common` Used to create new a common js utility and story
+- `yarn run new:component` Used to create a new component and story
+- `yarn run new:hook` Used tp create a new hook and story

 ## Todo

 - [x] styled-jsx or a css module port
+- [x] yarn pack --out rmm-ocm-package.tgz
 - [ ] how to get css variables into the project
 - [ ] GH pages for story book
 - [ ] utf characters/icons